Class IntStreamSubject

 isEmpty()

-Fails if the subject is not ordered, according to the natural ordering of its elements.void
+Checks that the actual stream is ordered, according to the natural ordering of its elements.void

-Fails if the subject is not ordered, according to the given comparator.void
+(Comparator<? super Integer> comparator) Checks that the actual stream is ordered, according to the given comparator.void

-Fails if the subject is not strictly ordered, according to the natural ordering of its elements.void
+Checks that the actual stream is strictly ordered, according to the natural ordering of its elements.void

-Fails if the subject is not strictly ordered, according to the given comparator.void
+(Comparator<? super Integer> comparator) Checks that the actual stream is strictly ordered, according to the given comparator.void

 check, equals, failWithActual, failWithActual, failWithoutActual, hashCode, ignoreCheck, isAnyOf, isEqualTo, isIn, isInstanceOf, isNoneOf, isNotEqualTo, isNotIn, isNotInstanceOf, isNotNull, isNotSameInstanceAs, isNull, isSameInstanceAs, toString